Graduate Mortgages | Get a 1:1 on your mortgage

 Yes.

 There are mortgage products available that may offer to lend more money to ‘young professionals’.
 These could be seen as graduate mortgages, but technically you don’t need to be a graduate to get one.
-At the time of writing they will consider lending six times your annual salary if you are fully qualified and practising as a:
+They will consider lending six times your annual salary if you are fully qualified and practising as a:

 A couple of lenders will consider lending more than they normally would to; Engineers, Pharmacists, Teachers, and Vets.